arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch.md

 However, the full power of ArangoSearch is harnessed and exposed via functions, during both the filter and sort stages.

+The supported AQL context functions are:

+### ANALYZER()

+`ANALYZER(filter-expression, analyzer)`

+Override analyzer in a context of **filter-expression** with another one, denoted by a specified **analyzer** argument, making it available for filter functions.

+- *filter-expression* - any valid filter expression
+- *analyzer* - string with the analyzer to inmbue, i.e. *"text_en"* or [one of the other available string analyzers](../../../Manual/Views/ArangoSearch/Analyzers.html)

+By default, context contains `Identity` analyzer.

+### BOOST()

+`BOOST(filter-expression, boost)`

+Override boost in a context of **filter-expression** with a specified value, making it available for scorer funtions.

+- *filter-expression* - any valid filter expression
+- *boost* - numeric boost value

+By default, context contains boost value equal to `1.0`.

 The supported filter functions are:

 ### EXISTS()